jojokarlin/Git_DRI_Jan_2017/sections/markdown.md

 # Creating a Syllabus with Markdown

-Using `cd`, navigate to the `git` folder inside `projects`.
+Using `cd`, navigate to the `git-practice` folder inside `projects`.
 From your home directory, type:

-	cd Desktop/projects/git
+	cd Desktop/projects/git-practice

 Now we're going to initialize our repository, which means telling Git to pay attention to it: